Roots and Radishes

 • Milk - Dairy or plant-based will both work.
 Similar to these protein overnight oats, you can increase the protein content with dairy milk if you like and can tolerate it.
 Otherwise, just use what you have and love!

-• Greek yogurt - 2% or whole milk Greek yogurt is what I recommend for super soft and fluffy pancakes.
+• Greek yogurt - 2% or whole milk plain Greek yogurt is what I recommend for super soft and fluffy pancakes.

 • Baking powder